3pillarlabs/ios-horizontalmenu/README.md

 ### 12. How to update a screen progressively as user drags?

 The view controller which is provided through `HorizontalMenuViewControllerDataSource` may implement `HorizontalMenuChild`.
-The functions from this protocol will be called when user swipes left or right the change the current item.
+The functions from this protocol will be called when user swipes left or right in order to change the current item.

 ``` swift
 class MenuScreenViewController: UIViewController, HorizontalMenuChild {